-If your plants in a certain garden bed developed disease last year and you suspect it was caused by the mulch, you should consider removing it.
+If your plants in a certain garden bed developed disease last year and you suspect the mulch caused it, you should consider removing it.

-If you’re going to use engineered wood fiber or another engineered material, you merely need to remove the old mulch completely.
+If you use engineered wood fiber or another engineered material, you merely need to remove the old mulch completely.

 Is it still safe to use old mulch?

-Plants are not grown in vegetable garden beds or annual flower beds throughout the winter, but they are mulched in the fall to protect the soil from the harsh environment.
+Plants are not grown in vegetable garden beds or annual flower beds throughout the winter but mulched in the fall to protect the soil from the harsh environment.
 You’ve worked hard to improve the fertility of your garden soil, so you don’t want strong winds or torrents of water to wash it away, do you?

 You can see why the initial instruction was to rake the old mulch aside: the old mulch would have been tilled or spaded under while you were rototilling or spading the compost into the garden, forcing you to get and apply fresh mulch.
 That would be a waste of time, effort, and resources.

 But what if the previous mulch has degraded significantly throughout the winter?
 In such instances, work it into the soil as organic matter alongside the compost to serve as a soil amendment.
 Then, as a replacement, get a load of new mulch.